 is key to make sure that you can deliver your message.

-Technical aspects to considerIn addition to the industry and content being limited, you might still be in for a bunch of headaches if you pass the first two.
-Since marketing content required the customer to opt-in and the new General Data Protection Regulation also requires them to have an option to opt-out quickly as well, there are some things to consider:
+Since marketing content requires the customer to opt-in and the new General Data Protection Regulation also requires them to have an option to opt-out quickly as well, there are some things to consider:

 In this case, our client was lucky, but unless the opt-in is there, you might be in trouble.
 DND lists are also available in certain markets where people can sign up and ensure they don’t get marketing content.
 Operators follow these lists and block the messages that are sent to the numbers.
 This, in turn, can drive down the delivery rate and ROI.

-- Time - in markets such as France and UAE, marketing content is only to be delivered at certain times, such as between 7 am and 9 pm.
-All marketing content sent outside of that window will be filtered and fines may be applied depending on the case.
+- Time - in markets such as France and UAE, marketing content is only to be delivered between 7 am and 9 pm; failure to keep within this time results in fines.

-So, make sure your content matches the needed requirements of a legal marketing SMS, not just the requirements of a well-converting SMS message.
-Your SMS service provider can help you with the whitelisting and formatting matters and advocate your case in front of the carriers and operators.
+So, make sure your content meets the legal requirements of SMS marketing.
+Your SMS service provider can help you with the whitelisting.

 The addition of a link or keywords can also mean you need to send multi-part messages that are more expensive as well, so checking your content with the SMS Length Calculator is key.